 Price Range: $32–$110

-Many Native Shoes use either an Injection Molded Bio-based EVA foam or recycled PET upper.
-Others feature upcycled algae foam, solvent-free vegan suede or corn-based PU, sugarcane, organic cotton, and cork.
+Their shoes feature innovative materials like Injection Molded bio-based EVA foam, recycled PET uppers, upcycled algae foam, solvent-free vegan suede, corn-based PU, sugarcane, organic cotton, and cork.

 “I love Native Shoes’ lace-up ankle boots!
 They’re way more comfy than the stiff, sweaty rubber boots I used to wear.
 They mix fun, bold colors with solid performance, and the laces help them fit much more snugly than slip-on wellies.
 My feet don’t sweat nearly as much in these compared to rubber boots, but they’re still plenty warm, thanks to the neoprene sock liner.
 Plus, the extra padding around the heel makes them so comfy that I can wear them all day without worrying about blisters.”